aniketkhetan/WordleSolver/README.md

 This project is a **Streamlit-based Wordle game** that allows users to play the popular word-guessing game while also competing against a simple algorithm.
 The UI not only lets you guess the target word within six attempts but also shows how the algorithm approached the same puzzle.

+Note: If you're here from my medium article about solving worlde using MABs, the file referenced in the article is in this repository with the name "wordle.py"

 **Can you guess smarter and faster than the algorithm?
 Try it out and find out!**

 ---